ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 Being based on {{!RFC8348}}, this data model should be a good starting point toward a generic data model and applicable to any technology.
 However, further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical networks.

-This document defines one YANG module: ietf-network-inventory ({{ni-yang}}).
+This document defines two YANG modules: "ietf-network-inventory", defined in {{ni-yang}}, and "ietf-hw-inventory-ref-topo", defined in {{ref-yang}}.

-Note: review in future versions of this document the related modules, depending on the augmentation relationship.

-The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.
+The YANG data models defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.

 ## Terminology and Notations